pandoc/dockerfiles/README.md

 Docker images hosted here have a "core" version and a "latex" version:

-- core: `pandoc` and `pandoc-citeproc`, as well as the appropriate backend for the full lua filtering backend (lua filters can call external modules).
+- core: `pandoc` as well as the appropriate system libraries for the full Lua filtering backend (Lua filters can call external modules).
 - latex: builds on top of the core image, and provides an as-minimal-as-possible latex installation in addition.
 This includes all packages that `pandoc` _might_ use, and any libraries needed by these packages (such as image